Faculty of Nursing & Midwifery

 Primary Care Knowledge Specialist Project

-The Library and Knowledge Service at BHT is proud to continue its Primary Care Knowledge Specialist (PCKS) project
+The Library and Knowledge Service at BHT is proud to continue its Primary Care Knowledge Specialist (PCKS) initiative: an innovative project designed to support the learning and development of both students and qualified nurses working in primary care.

 Nursing Associates Apprenticeship Programme for Social Care Providers across Buckinghamshire